Faculty Member of the School of Visual Arts and The International Center of Photography

 Bill Armstrong is a New York based fine art photographer.
 His Infinity series has been exhibited in over 30 solo and 100 group exhibitions over the past 20 years.
 He was in a two-man exhibition, Photo Mandala, at the Philadelphia Museum of Art in 2008, a mid-career retrospective at the Southeast Museum of Photography in 2010, and a solo exhibition at the Houston Center for Photography in 2015.
 In 2018, his work was featured in A Matter of Light: Inside The Vatican Museums, a special project shot in the Vatican Museums that was shown at the Royal Palace in Milan.
 His work is in many museum collections including the Vatican Museum, the Victoria & Albert Museum, Philadelphia Museum of Art, Brooklyn Museum, Houston Museum of Fine Arts, Santa Barbara Museum of Art, and the Bibliotheque National de France.
 He has been published in more than 10 books on photography, including the cover of Lyle Rexer’s Edge of Vision, The Rise of Abstraction in Photography.
 Mr. Armstrong is on the faculty of the School of Visual Arts and The International Center of Photography.
 His website is billarmstrongphotography.com and his work can be found on Instagram at #billarmstrongphoto

-Established Photographer, Faculty Member at the School of Visual Arts
+Established Photographer, Faculty Member at International Center of Photography

 Art submitted to the competition will be reviewed by a rotating panel of expert jurors, each representing a different field in the art world, ensuring a fair and balanced selection process.